awsdocs/amazon-fsx-lustre-user-guide/doc_source/using-service-linked-roles.md

 The service\-linked roles can appear in your account if you completed an action in another service that uses the features supported by this role\.
 To learn more, see [A New Role Appeared in My IAM Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.

 If you delete these service\-linked roles, and then need to create them again, you can use the same process to recreate the role in your account\.
 When you create a file system, Amazon FSx for Lustre creates the service\-linked role for you again\.

+**Note**
+In order for Amazon FSx to create the `AWSServiceRoleForFSxS3Access_fs-01234567890` service\-linked role, your IAM entity will need to be allowed access to the following IAM actions, in addition to the `AmazonFSxFullAccess` managed policy:
+`iam:AttachRolePolicy`
+`iam:PutRolePolicy`

 ## Editing a Service\-Linked Role for Amazon FSx for Lustre<a name="edit-slr"></a>